San Francisco Conservatory of Dance

 Alex Ketley worked closely with Summer Lee Rhatigan on the initial creation of the San Francisco Conservatory of Dance.
 In addition to being on faculty, he served for fourteen years as the school’s Resident Choreographer and created nearly forty original works for the advanced students.

 The Conservatory was designed to guide and support young people in their discovery, understanding, development, and application of the tools necessary to thrive as an artist.
-Stemming from a classical foundation, the school was deeply invested in learning through the engagement of contemporary choreography, and was fortunate enough to work with the repertory of some of the world’s most recognized choreographers, most namely William Forsythe and Ohad Naharin.
+Stemming from a classical foundation, the school was deeply invested in learning through the engagement of contemporary choreography and current movement methodologies.

 The school closed in 2018 due to the retirement of the Artistic and Executive Directors and their relocation to Europe.
 The school served more than 3,000 advanced students across its fourteen year history.

 In 2013 Alex Ketley was appointed a Lecturer in the Department of Theater and Performance Studies (TAPS) at Stanford University and has taught a number of courses that closely track his interests artistically.
-Classes include Advanced Ballet, Dance and Disability, Hot Mess: Deliberate Failure as Practice, Choreographic Film, as well as a number of full evening performance projects.
+Some of these classes include Advanced Ballet, Dance and Disability, Hot Mess: Deliberate Failure as Practice, Choreographic Film, as well as a creating a number of performance projects for university MainStage productions.

 The aims of the program are: